15% OFF ! Discount Code: HappyHolidays

 Is Pu-erh really the most caffeinated tea?

 We mentioned before that Yunnan large-leaf variety reputedly contains more caffeine than the regular Sinensis variation.
 Indeed, there is some research that confirms it, while other claims the opposite****If we speak about the finished tea, Sheng Pu has a reputation of a very potent tea with high caffeine amount, intense taste, and strong energy.
-However, Ripe Pu-erh, although produced from the same variety, has a very different impact on the human body.
+However, Ripe Pu-erh, although produced from the same variety, has a different impact on the human body.

 In fact, cooked Pu-erh is the only tea Chinese traditional doctors recommend as suitable to drink late in the evening or before falling asleep.